cometbft/cometbft/docs/references/architecture/adr-118-mempool-lanes.md

 (logging, metric labels).

 The lowest priority a lane may have is 1.
 Higher values correspond to higher priorities.
-The value 0 is reserved for two cases: when the application does not classify the transaction (i.e. no priority returned) and for `CheckTx` responses of invalid transactions.
+The value 0 is reserved for when the application does not have a lane to assign, so it leaves the `lane_id` field empty in the `CheckTx` response (see [below](#adding-transactions-to-the-mempool)).
+This happens either when the application does not classify transactions, or when the transaction is invalid.

 On receiving the information from the app, CometBFT will validate that:
 - `lane_priorities` has no duplicates (values in `lane_priorities` don't need to be sorted),